Nasir Mehmood

 Nasir Mehmood is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from October 2018 till January 2023.

 Political career

-Nasir Mehmood was elected to the Provincial Assembly of Punjab from the constituency PP-27 in 2018 Pakistani by-elections on the ticket of Pakistan Muslim League (N).
+Nasir Mehmood was elected to the Provincial Assembly of Punjab from the constituency PP-27 in the 2018 Pakistani by-elections on the ticket of Pakistan Muslim League (N).
 He defeated Shah Nawaz Raja of Pakistan Tehreek-e-Insaf.
 This constituency was vacated by federal information minister Fawad Chaudhry.